Product Diversification to Lead Digital Textile Printing Inks Market Growth, States Fact.MR

 Europe Has Remained the Primary Consumer of Digital Textile Printing Inks, And Italy Leads from the Front with the Highest Number of Manufacturers of Digital Textile Printers

-/EIN News/ -- United States, Rockville MD, June 29, 2022 (GLOBE NEWSWIRE) -- As per a newly released report on the digital textile printings inks by Fact.MR, a market research and competitive intelligence provider, the global market is projected to be valued at US$ 1 billion in 2022, and expand at a high CAGR of around 12.7% over the period of 2022-2032.
+/EIN News/ -- United States, Rockville MD, July 06, 2022 (GLOBE NEWSWIRE) -- As per a newly released report on the global digital textile printings inks by Fact.MR, a market research and competitive intelligence provider, the global market is projected to be valued at US$ 1 billion in 2022, and expand at a high CAGR of around 12.7% over the period of 2022-2032.

 Within the textile printing industry, demand for digital textiles is rapidly expanding.
 Furthermore, printing mills are transitioning from a traditional to an automated business model.
 Every year, approximately 20 billion linear meters of printed textile fabric is produced.
 Currently, only around 5% of these are produced using the automation method.
 However, the digital textile printing industry is growing at the rate of around 25% every year.